-Outpatient Physical, Speech, Occupational and Massage Therapy Combined maximum of 90 visits per calendar year.
-State Health Plan PPO "SHP - PPO" Benefits HMO Plan "HMO" Benefits In-network Out-of-network Outpatient physical, speech and occupational therapy - facility and clinic services Covered 90% after deductible Covered 90% after deductible Covered, \$20 co-pay Outpatient physical therapy - physician's office Covered 90% after deductible Covered 80% after deductible Covered, \$20 co-pay Outpatient massage therapy - facility and clinic setting and a chiropractor's office Covered 90% after deductible Covered 80% after deductible Not covered
+State Health Plan PPO "SHP - PPO" BenefitsState Health Plan PPO "SHP - PPO" Benefits MO Plan O" Benefits In-network Out-o of-network patient physical, speech and upational therapy - facility and ic services Covered, 20 co-pay patient physical therapy - sician's office Covered, 20 co-pay patient massage therapy cility and clinic setting and a opractor's office ered 80% deductible t covered sician's office patient massage therapy icility and clinic setting and a opractor's office Covered 90% Cov ered 80% deductible ot course of physical therapy treatment and when billed alone is not a covered benefit.

-^{}Effective January 1, 2021, massage therapy performed by a massage therapist must be supervised by a chiropractor and be part of a formal course of physical therapy.
+) chiropractor and be part of a formal course of physical therapy.
 Massage therapy is provided as part of a formal course of physical therapy treatment and when billed alone is not a covered benefit.